Big Blue Bubble

 Big Blue Bubble, Inc. is a Canadian video game company headquartered in London, Ontario, founded in 2004 by industry veteran Damir Slogar, Renata Slogar, and Claudette Critchley.
-The company has developed over a hundred games and gained international recognition with its game My Singing Monsters which has been downloaded over 100 million times.
-Swedish company Enad Global 7 acquired Big Blue Bubble in 2020.
+Big Blue Bubble has developed over a hundred games and gained international recognition with its game My Singing Monsters which has been downloaded over 100 million times.
+The company was acquired by Swedish company Enad Global 7 in 2020.

 History

 Early years (2004–2012)

-Founded in 2004 by industry veteran Damir Slogar, along with co-founders Renata Slogar and Claudette Critchley.
+Big Blue Bubble was founded in 2004 by industry veteran Damir Slogar, along with co-founders Renata Slogar and Claudette Critchley.
 In the early days of its history, Big Blue Bubble made a name for itself by specializing in casual and mobile games.
 Its first game, Bubble Trouble, was used in marketing campaigns by Nokia and it was followed by the space thriller Captain Lunar, which was used as a launch title for the Sony Ericsson T610.
 Soon after, Big Blue Bubble began adapting film and television franchises, such as 24 for handheld devices.
 In the mid to late 2000s, the company started moving towards console development, to include the Wii and PlayStation 2 platforms.